 The best-known sour taste suppressant is miraculin - a glycoprotein extracted from the fruit of Synsepalum dulcificum that can make certain acidic foods such as lemons, taste sweet - an effect that lasts up to an hour.

-While it has been approved a novel food in the EU, however, it does not have GRAS status in the US.
+However, it does not have GRAS status in the US.

 General Mills will review all proposals within two to three weeks and will then decide on appropriate next steps with partners of interest, which might include developing a proof of concept, licensing agreement, or supply agreement, making an investment or creating a joint venture.